wiris/html-integrations/demos/README.md

 ## Known bugs

-- `CKeditor5` has problems working with lerna, because the ck5 architecture prohibits having duplicate dependencies, but there is a temporal solution.
+- `CKeditor 5` has problems working with Lerna, because the CKeditor 5 architecture prohibits having duplicate dependencies, but there is a temporal solution.

-- `Froala3` launches a reference error that doesn’t affect the proper performance of the demo.
+- `Froala 3` launches a reference error that doesn’t affect the proper performance of the demo.

 We are working to improve the user experience and fix the errors previously detailed. :smile: